rails/rails/guides/source/association_basics.md

 ##### `collection.find(...)`

 The `collection.find` method finds objects within the collection.
-It uses the same syntax and options as `ActiveRecord::Base.find`.
+It uses the same syntax and options as `ApplicationRecord.find`.
 It also adds the additional condition that the object must be in the collection.

 ```ruby
 @assembly = @part.assemblies.find(1)